kepler296e/converso-gpt4/README.md

 A data class is a class specifically designed for storing data, and it automatically generates common methods like equals, hashCode, and toString.

 ## OpenAI API
-The crown jewel of this project is the super easy-to-use [OpenAI API](https://openai.com/blog/openai-api) which takes the chat history and retrieves the a generated response from the GPT models.
+The crown jewel of this project is the super easy-to-use [OpenAI API](https://openai.com/blog/openai-api) which takes the whole chat conversation (with the user message at the end) and retrieves the generated response from the GPT models.
 Commonly using `GPT-3.5-turbo` or `GPT-4`.

 Given an API Key, that could be edited in the app:

-2. Create OkHttpClient for networking
-3. Build JSON request body with chat history and parameters
+1. Create an `OkHttpClient` instance
+2. Build the request with the API Key in the `Authorization` header
-4. Make POST request to `/chat/completions` endpoint
+3. Send the request to the [OpenAI API](https://openai.com/blog/openai-api) endpoint
-5. Deserialize JSON response with Gson
+4. Deserialize the JSON response with [Gson](https://github.com/google/gson) using the [ResponseJson](app/src/main/java/com/ceibotech/converso/ResponseJson.kt) class and get the response message
-6. Extract generated text from response
+5. Add the assistant message to the chat RecyclerView

+The `messages` ArrayList is the chat history, which is sent to the OpenAI API as part of the request body.
 ```kotlin
 private fun sendChatToOpenAIAndRetrieveResponse() {